 Mediation is a form of alternative dispute resolution that may be required in Florida civil lawsuits.
 During mediation, a neutral and impartial third party, usually an attorney, will assist the parties in negotiating an acceptable resolution.
 In addition, mediation is meant to facilitate an informal and cooperative conversation about the case.
 Florida does this by making mediation conversations confidential.
 This means anything said and agreed to during the mediation is confidential unless and until a mediation agreement is signed by all parties to the mediation, memorializing the verbal agreements formed during mediation.

-Mediation is something that plaintiffs, defendants, and judges like because it can help parties reach a mutually agreed-upon resolution when independent settlement negotiations are not going well.
+The plaintiffs, defendants, and judges like mediation because it can help parties reach a mutually agreed-upon resolution.
+This is beneficial when independent settlement negotiations are not going well.
 Mediation can be helpful in the following ways:

 - Providing insight into the other side’s position